-Mykonos Airport is serviced by some international carriers and charter airlines.
-For the latest airfare deals for Mykonos click our link
+Mykonos Airport is serviced by several international carriers and charter airlines.

-You can pre-book your airport to hotel transfers for Click here for latest prices and booking
+You can pre-book your airport to hotel transfers for Click here for the latest prices and booking

 Travelling by ferry around the Greek Islands is easy.
 There are many options available e.g. a fast ferry from Mykonos to Santorini can take only 2.5 hours and a regular ferry service from Athens to Mykonos can take 5 hours 15 minutes on Blue Star Ferries.

-A good site for searching the latest deals and schedules is Direct Ferry
+A good site for searching the latest deals and schedules is Ferryhopper.

 We always recommend travel insurance.
 The recommended time to purchase travel insurance is when you start paying deposits on accommodation, tours or cruises and your flights.

-You may be interested in our Santorini article to help you plan you Greek Vacation.
+You may be interested in our Santorini article to help you plan your Greek Vacation.